ewendel/elm-workshop/README.md

 Let's expand our single card to three cards, each representing one of the three possible values of `CardState`.

-Next, we're going to create this function: `viewCards : List Card -> Html a`.
+Next, we're going to create this function: `viewCards : List Card -> Html msg`.

 Notice how the type signature helps in communicating what the function does!
 Type signatures are a very powerful tool, as you will discover throughout this workshop.